jhagdu/linux-terminal-app/README.md

 - If you are using VSCode, then you can Directly run it using Run without Debugging
 - If you are not using VSCode, So you can run it using "flutter run" command

+# Enabling API :-
+- As this app is working over API to run linux commands, so we have to enable API in our Linux Host
+- So for that Start the webserver in that and Cpoy my CGI Files in cgi-bin directory of your webserver
+- Also give permissions to run commands to your webserver service user i.e. apache

 # Some more things :-
 As this app is using firestore, so for full functionality of the app you have to connect this with firestore